-Figures 9.6 and 9.7 show the largest net importers and exporters (by value) of forest products in 2019.
-This covers trade in roundwood, sawnwood, wood-based panels, wood pulp and paper and paperboard, but excludes trade in secondary processed wood (e.g. furniture made from wood).
+Figures 9.6 and 9.7 show the largest ten net importers and exporters (ranked by value) of forest products in 2020.
+This covers trade in roundwood, sawnwood, wood-based panels, wood pulp and paper and paperboard, but excludes trade in secondary processed wood (e.g., furniture made from wood).
 Values are expressed in US dollars (the units reported in the data published by FAO).

-The UK was the second largest net importer (imports less exports) of forest products in 2019, with net imports of US \$8.4 billion (Figure 9.6).
-The largest net importer in 2019 was China (US \$33.9 billion) and Japan was the third largest net importer (US \$7.9 billion).
+The UK was the second largest net importer (imports less exports) of forest products in 2020, with net imports of US \$7.6 billion (Figure 9.6).
+The largest net importer in 2020 was China (US \$32.1 billion) and Japan was the third largest net importer (US \$6.6 billion).

-Figure 9.6 Largest net importers of forest products, 2019
+Figure 9.6 Largest net importers of forest products, World, 2020

-Source: FAO Notes:
+Source: FAO